KazKozDev/llmflow-search/README.md

 - Identifies and resolves inconsistencies between sources
 - Finds alternative wording for more efficient searches.

 The result is a coherent, validated answer based on multiple pieces of information gathered through a multi-step search.
 Works in multiple languages and allows you to bypass site restrictions to access the information you need.

-## Workflow

-The agent follows this process for query handling:
-1. **Interpretation**: Processing the query
-2. **Planning**: Decomposing into search subtasks
-3. **Search**: Retrieving information from available sources
-4. **Analysis**: Processing collected data
-5. **Response generation**: Creating a comprehensive answer

 ## Requirements